cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ## AFP / Netatalk / Avahi

-This will make the Pi a file-server that can be accessed from a MacOS computer with apple-file-protocol (afp).
+This will make the Pi an apple-file-protocol file-server that can be accessed MacOS.

     sudo apt-get install netatalk

-Once netatalk is installed, the Raspberry will show up in the Mac Finder 'Shared' section
+Once netatalk is installed, the Raspberry will show up in the Mac Finder 'Shared' section.
+The Pi can be manually mounted from MacOS by going to `Go - Connect To Server...` and entering `afp://IP` where IP is the IP address of your Pi.

 #### Change the default name of your Pi in netatalk